Calvin Harris (footballer): College career

 Going into college, Harris chose Wake Forest over Akron, Elon, and North Carolina.
 As a freshman, Harris appeared in 23 games for Wake Forest, and scored six goals.
 He was also named to the 2019 All-ACC Freshman Team.
 In his second year with Wake Forest, Harris appeared in all nine matches of the fall season, which was shortened due to the COVID-19 pandemic, scoring four goals.
 Harris was named co-offensive Player of the Week for the week of 21–27 September, and then won the award a second time later.

 Club career

 Harris signed a Generation Adidas contract with Major League Soccer, ahead of the 2021 MLS SuperDraft, where he was selected second overall by FC Cincinnati.
 Harris made his first appearance for FC Cincinnati in a friendly vs. Louisville City, coming on as a halftime substitute.
 His competitive debut came on 14 April 2021 in a 2–2 draw vs. Nashville SC.
 He made 14 appearances in his rookie season, but did not record a goal or assist.

 On 21 December 2022, Harris was traded to Colorado Rapids in exchange for $200,000 in General Allocation Money, with potential for a further $175,000 in General Allocation Money.

+On 15 January 2026, Harris joined Sporting Kansas City as a free agent.